segment-boneyard/nightmare/Readme.md

   dock: true
 });
 ```

-#### .setAudioMuted(audioMuted)
-Set if audio is muted on the electron process.

-#### .useragent(useragent)
-Set the `useragent` used by electron.

-#### .end()
+#### Nightmare Lifecycle
-Complete any queue operations, disconnect and close the electron process.

-### Initialization

-With nightmare v3, the instance must first be initialized with the .init() method prior to calling any page interaction, however the init() method provides the ability to associate with an existing electron instance if needed.
+With Nightmare v3, the instance must first be initialized with the .init() method prior to calling any page interaction, however the init() method provides the ability to associate with an existing electron instance if needed.

 ```
    var nightmare = new Nightmare();